nkoder/jenkins-job-dsl-plugin-example/README.md

 * [ sheehan/job-dsl-gradle-example ]( https://github.com/sheehan/job-dsl-gradle-example )

-## ToDo
+## Topics not covered in examples in this repo

-* job DSL with "publish over SSH" step
+* Tracking of created jobs by seed job (eg. when you rename job in your DSL)

-* job DSL for project which needs virtual frame buffer (xvfb) to run test (Portractor?)
+* Job with "publish over SSH" step

-* view DSL
+* Job which needs virtual frame buffer (xvfb) to run tests (eg. Portractor tests)

-* job DSL with jobs for branches fetched from GitHub API
+* Jobs generated for branches fetched from GitHub API

-* job DSL with jobs for branches listed in text file
+* Jobs generated for branches listed in text file

-* job DSL with multi-line shell script
+* Job with multi-line shell script

-* show that jobs created by seed job are tracked
+* Job with critical blocks

-* job DSL with critical blocks
+* Job with remote shell access

-* job DSL with remote shell access
+* Job with parameters to choose on start

-* DSL of parametrized job
+* Job with custom XML parts (if something is not provided with Job DSL Plugin)ĶĶ

-* job DSL with custom XML parts
+* DSLs for views